LeeAnnEditor/o365hq/blog/Windows 7 Extended Security Updates 2020 An ultimate, step-by-step guide on purchasing and activation.md

         management solution you prefer.
 You will receive updates until the end of 2020.

-### Check the [Microsoft Windows 7 ESU [FAQ]{.caps} page](https://support.microsoft.com/en-us/help/4527878/faq-about-extended-security-updates-for-windows-7) for additional information.
+### Check the [Microsoft Windows 7 ESU [FAQ]{.caps} page] (https://support.microsoft.com/en-us/help/4527878/faq-about-extended-security-updates-for-windows-7) for additional information.

-### Troubleshooting the Windows 7 ESU Installation and Activation Errors
+### Troubleshooting Windows 7 ESU installation and activation errors

 **Error:** 0xC004F050 The Software Licensing Service reported that the product key is invalid.